HMS-Analytical-Software/sdmx-technical-documentation-csv/docs/data_message_field_guide.md

   artefact's localised name, e.g. `National Accounts Main Aggregates`.
 - The next column contains one character representing one of the current 4 action types:
-    - "I": Information - Data is for information purposes.
-If such data messages are loaded into an SDMX database, the action "A" (Append) is assumed.
+      - "I": Information - Deprecated.
+When used to update an SDMX storage system, the _Merge_ action is assumed.
-    - "A": Append - Data is for an incremental update of existing observations or partial-key attributes or for the provision of new data formerly absent.
-      This means that only the information provided explicitly in the message should be altered.
-Any measure or attribute value that is to be added or changed must be provided.
-However, the absence of an observation value or a data attribute at any level does not imply deletion; instead it is simply implied that the value is to remain unchanged.
-Therefore, it is valid and acceptable to send a data message with an action of Append which (in addition to identifying structure columns) contains only identifying dimensions with some attribute values.
-In this case, whatever the attachment level of the attributes is, the values for the attributes will be updated.
-      Note that it is not permissible to update measure or attribute values using incomplete identification information, e.g. without the structure ID or without the necessary dimensions (full key for measures, full key/partial key/none for attributes).
-    - "R": Replace - Data is for replacement.
-Existing observations are to be fully replaced.
-Existing attribute values are to be replaced.
-Observations or attribute values formally absent will be appended.
-    - "D": Delete - Data is to be deleted.
-'Delete' is assumed to be an incremental deletion.
-The deletion is to take place at the lowest level of detail provided in the row.
-Concretely, if a 'Delete' row only contains the identification information of the structural artefact (dataflow, data structure definition or metadata provision agreement) without any dimension, measure and attribute values then all data for the given artefact will be deleted.
-If the row contains only the structure identification and partial dimension values then all observations and all attribute values relating to those dimension values will be deleted.
-If the row contains only the structure identification, partial dimension values as well as values for some of the related attributes then only these attribute values will be deleted.
-If the row contains only the structure identification and full dimension values then the related observation and all its observation-level attribute values will be deleted.
-Finally, if the row contains only the structure identification, full dimension values as well as values for some of the related measures and attributes then only these measure and observation-level attribute values will be deleted.
-To be deleted measure and attribute values must be non-empty, e.g. marked with the dash character "-".
+      - "A": Append -  Deprecated.
+When used to update an SDMX storage system, the _Merge_ action is assumed.
+      - "M": Merge - Data or data-related reference metadata is to be merged, through either update or insertion depending on already existing information.
+This operation does not allow deleting any component values.
+Updating individual values in multi-valued measure, attribute or data-related reference metadata values is not supported either.
+The complete multi-valued value is to be provided.
+Only non-dimensional components (measure, attribute or data-related reference metadata values) can be **omitted** (\<empty\> cell or column is absent) as long as at least one of those components is present.
+Bulk merges are thus not supported.
+Only the provided values are merged.
+Dimension values for higher-level (data-related reference metadata) attributes can be **switched-off** (using `~`) when those are not attached to these dimensions.
+          All observations as well as the sets of data-related reference metadata attributes at specific dimension combinations impacted by the _Merge_ action change their time stamp when used to update an SDMX storage system.
+      - "R": Replace - Data or data-related reference metadata is to be replaced, through either update, insert or delete depending on already existing information.
+A full replacement is hereby assumed to take place at specific “replacement levels”: for entire observations and for any specific dimension combination for data-related reference metadata attributes.
+Within these “replacement levels” the provided values are inserted or updated, and omitted values are deleted.
+Values provided for the other attributes (those above the observation level) are merged (see _Merge_ action).
+Only non-dimensional components (measure, attribute or reference metadata values) can be **omitted** (\<empty\> cell or column is absent).
+Bulk replacing is thus not supported.
+Dimension values for higher-level (data-related reference metadata) attributes can be **switched-off** (using `~`) when those are not attached to these dimensions.
+          Replacing non-existing elements is not resulting in an error.
+All observations as well as the sets of data-related reference metadata attributes at specific dimension combinations impacted by the _Replace_ action change their time stamp when used to update an SDMX storage system.
+          Because the _replace_ action always takes place at specific levels, it cannot be used to replace a whole dataset or a whole series.
+However, a “_replace all_” effect can be achieved by combining a _Delete_ row containing a completely wildcarded key (where all dimension values are omitted) with _Merge_ or _Replace_ rows within the same data message.
+          Similarly, to replace a whole series, a message can combine a _delete_ row containing only the partial key of the series (where the not used dimension values are omitted) with _Merge_ or _Replace_ rows for that series.
+      - "D": Delete - Data or data-related reference metadata is to be deleted.
+          Deletion is hereby assumed to take place at the lowest level of detail provided in the message.
+Any component (including dimensions) can be **omitted** (\<empty\> cell or column is absent).
+Omitting dimension values allows for bulk deletions.
+Partially omitting non-dimension component values allows restricting the deletion of measure, attribute or data-related reference metadata values to the ones being present.
+          Instead of real values for non-dimensional components, it is sufficient to use any valid value, e.g. the dash character `-`.
+With this, all dataflow data, any slices of observations for dimension groups such as time series, observations or individual measure, attribute and data-related reference metadata attributes values can be deleted.
+          Dimension values for higher-level (data-related reference metadata) attributes can be **switched-off** (using `~`) when those are not attached to these dimensions.
+Deleting non-existing elements or values is not resulting in an error.
+All observations as well as the sets of attributes and data-related reference metadata at higher partial keys impacted by the _Delete_ action change their time stamp when used to update an SDMX storage system.
-    - For convenience, if this column is absent then the action "Information" is assumed.
+      - For convenience, if this column is absent then the _Merge_ action is assumed.
+        For more details see [here](#further-details-for-data-actions).
 - The next up to two columns contain, if option `key=series|obs|both`, in this order the series keys and/or the observation keys (see _[optional parameters](#optional-parameters)_).